 Most importantly, educate yourself.

-If asked what they are doing to market their company, most business owners will mention a wide range of strategies and tactics.
-Unfortunately, a lot of those activities will focus on the short term, devoting more time on quick wins designed to generate leads as rapidly as possible.
+If asked what they're doing to market their company, most business owners will mention a wide range of strategies and tactics.
+Unfortunately, a lot of those activities will focus on the short term, devoting more time to quick wins designed to generate leads as rapidly as possible.
 They then wonder what happened 12 months down the line when those leads have dried up and start asking themselves “Why is my Business Failing?”

 In the meantime, they start to see us as a reliable resource for quality content.
-That keeps us in the back of their mind when they do decide they are ready to make a buying decision.
+That keeps us in the back of their mind when they do decide they're ready to make a buying decision.

-Start building Marketing Strategies as long term plans, which last for a full calendar year at the least.
+Start building marketing plans for the long-term, which last for a full calendar year at the least.
 Follow up your activities with reporting to measure its success.
 Once it’s up and running, a successful long-term marketing plan will pay lifelong dividends.